In our toddler and pre-school adventures, we use our imagination to play and explorer outdoors

 How to Book

-Currently all session have to be pre-booked, this is to reduce the risk of infection as we’re better able to create safe ‘bubbles’ with the same people attending every week, it also means we don’t handle cash.
-Click here to go to the booking website:
+Currently all session have to be pre-booked for a term, this is to reduce the risk of infection as we’re better able to create safe ‘bubbles’ with the same people attending every week.

 What to Bring